I have a protection order against the abuser. Can s/he keep a gun or buy a new gun?

-- Ask the judge to check the box on your protection order that says the defendant cannot own, buy or have a gun while the order is in effect.
+- Ask the judge to write into the order for protection that the defendant cannot own, buy or have a gun while the order is in effect.

-- Before leaving the courthouse, check to make sure that the gun restriction is checked on your order.
+- Before leaving the courthouse, check to make sure that this is written on your order.

 - It also may be helpful if the judge explains what will happen to the abuser’s guns, who will take them, and where they will be held once you leave the courthouse.
 If the judge agrees to add language that the abuser cannot keep his/her guns while the order is in effect, you may also want to ask that the judge:

 - require the abuser to give his/her guns to the police, or require the police to go to the abuser’s house and get them;